-DEC finds that the BACT for PM2.5 emissions from the dual fuel-fired boiler is as follows:
+DEC finds that the BACT for PM{2.5} emissions from the dual fuel-fired boiler is as follows:

-- Operate and maintain fabric filters at all times the unit is in operation; - $PM{2.5}$ emissions from EU 113 shall not exceed 0.006 lb/MMBtu $^{13}$ over a 3-hour averaging period; and - Conduct an initial performance test to obtain an emission rate.
+- Operate and maintain fabric filters at all times the unit is in operation; - PM{2.5} emissions from EU 113 shall not exceed 0.012 lb/MMBtu13 over a 3-hour averaging period; and - Maintain good combustion practices at all times of operation by following the manufacturer's operating and maintenance procedures. - Conduct an initial performance test to obtain an emission rate.